Abla-Beatrice/Biodiversity/README.md

 ## Step 2 - Heroku

-Deploy your Flask app to Heroku.
+Deploy Flask app to Heroku.

 * Use the provided sqlite file for the database.